-mBank was launched in 2000 as an internet-based platform. mBank currently offers a broad range of products and services primarily targeted at young and aspiring professional customers who seek convenience and integrated end-to-end experience in banking services. mBank also has dedicated services for micro and small business clients.
+mBank currently offers a broad range of products and services primarily targeted at young and aspiring professional customers who seek convenience and integrated end-to-end experience in banking services. mBank also has dedicated services for micro and small business clients.
 The services include: online current and savings accounts (including foreign currency accounts), term deposits, lending products (retail mortgage loans and non-mortgage loans such as car loans, cash loans, overdrafts, credit cards and other loan products), debit cards, insurance and investment products as well as brokerage services.
-Customers have access to all of mBank's products and services and can manage their products online with one integrated transactional internet platform. mBank provides an "Investment Fund Supermarket" and an insurance portal through which customers can manage their investment products.
+Customers have access to all of mBank's products and services and can manage their products online with one integrated transactional internet platform. mBank provides an "Investment Fund Supermarket" and an insurance portal through which customers can manage their investment products and buy insurance products.